 Following on from the last point I believe that the specific requirements of industry regulators are of paramount importance for testers in those industries.
 Any testing standards should be framed as principles in such a way that they are consistent with those requirements and not attempt to provide competing, detailed rules.

 As an example, the US Food and Drugs Administration offers clear advice about what is required, focusing on the need for testing to provide high quality evidence that is capable of standing up in court.
 The FDA advice does not specify exactly how this should be done, but does allow companies to adopt the “least burdensome approach”.
-See “General Principles of Software Validation; Final Guidance for Industry and FDA Staff”, 2002.
+See “General Principles of Software Validation; Final Guidance for Industry and FDA Staff”, 2002 (PDF, opens in a new tab).

 1c – Accountability